Vets looking at ultrasound machine

 Dave Johnson — SVP, Growth

-A Closer Look at Wages Amidst Rising Demand
+A Closer Look at Veterinarian Compensation Amidst Rising Demand

 The demand for veterinarians has been on an upward trajectory, a trend that has only been accelerated by the increase in pet ownership during the pandemic and exacerbated by veterinarians leaving the industry at a faster rate than they are entering.
 This heightened demand has naturally led to a competitive job market, with veterinary practices vying to attract and retain talent.
 According to a recent report from the American Veterinary Medical Association (AVMA), there has been a noticeable increase in starting salaries for veterinarians, signaling a shift towards recognizing the value of these essential professionals (AVMA).